The Safe Babies Court Team™

 Target Population: Infants and toddlers up to age 3 coming under court jurisdiction and their families Professionals engaged in disciplines touching the lives of maltreated infants and toddlers

 For children/adolescents ages: 0 – 3

 For parents/caregivers of children ages: 0 – 3

 The Safe Babies Court Team™ (SBCT) is a community engagement and systems change initiative focused on improving how the courts, child welfare agencies, and related child-serving organizations work together to improve and expedite services for young children who are under court supervision.
 The SBCT is designed to:

 - Protect babies from further harm and address the damage already done

 - Expose the structural issues in the child welfare system that prevent families from succeeding

-Each SBCT is convened by a judge with jurisdiction over foster care cases and child welfare agency leaders, and will include other judges, child welfare staff, attorneys, service providers, and community leaders.
-Once convened, an agency in that area contracts with ZERO TO THREE to hire and supervise staff, oversee program implementation, and work collaboratively with the local leaders who make final decisions about what works in their community.
-Once the SBCT is established, they work with individual families, learning important lessons that are applied to subsequent cases, creating the basis for wider practice and systems change.
+Each SBCT is convened by a judge with jurisdiction over foster care cases and by child welfare agency leaders, and includes other judges, child welfare staff, attorneys, service providers, and community leaders.
+Once convened, an agency in that area contracts with ZERO TO THREE to hire and supervise a dedicated community coordinator who staffs the SBCT, oversees program implementation, and works collaboratively with the local leaders who make final decisions about what works in their community.
+Once the SBCT is established, they work with individual families, learning important lessons that are applied to subsequent cases and to updating the policies, regulations, and laws governing child welfare practice, creating the basis for wider practice and systems change.